Alan-Ruiz/freelancer_assignment/README.md

 There is a filter for the hourly rate of the freelancers for easier search in the home page.

-You can run some tests on your teminal for the models typing "rspec"
+You can run some tests on your teminal for the models typing "rspec", "rails test:models" & "rails test:system"

 Having more time I would like to implement more tests and make the pagination work with Hotwire so it only refreshes the list wrapper.